dzambon/dzambon.github.io/_pages/about.md

 My research deals with the design of methodologies and methods to monitor stochastic processes generating sequences of structured data, like graphs.

-I mostly focus on theoretical aspects regarding
+I mostly focus on theoretical aspects regarding:
-- processing of generic attributed graphs, including those with variable topology and order,
+- Processing of generic attributed graphs, including those with variable topology and order;
-- statistical tests for anomaly and concept drift detection,
+- Statistical tests for anomaly and concept drift detection;
-- representation learning for attributed graph, and
+- Representation learning for attributed graph;
-- learning in non-stationary environments.
+- Learning in non-stationary environments.

 I work in the [ALPSFORT](https://search.usi.ch/en/projects/947/alpsfort-a-learning-graph-based-framework-for-cyber-physical-systems){:target="_blank"} project, undertaking the development of machine learning methodologies to monitor over time the behaviour of cyber-physical systems, like sensor networks, smart grids, industry 4.0, body and brain network.